Weekend Guide to Downtown Knoxville | 15 Local Favorites

 Saturday Night: The Peter Kern Library

 Remember that speakeasy we mentioned?
 Just look for the red light in the alley behind the Oliver Hotel entrance for Peter Kern Library.
 A nightcap at this cozy speakeasy is the best way to spend a Saturday night downtown.
-Order a cocktail off the menu printed out in old books or ask the amazing bartenders to craft one for you.
+Order a cocktail off the menu printed in old books or ask the amazing bartenders to craft one for you.

 Sunday Brunch: The Tomato Head

-A Knoxville fan favorite, The Tomato Head has been serving up fresh dishes for carnivores and vegans alike.
+A Knoxville fan favorite, The Tomato Head has been serving up fresh dishes for carnivores and vegans alike since 1990.
 Homemade pizza dough, sandwich breads, vibrant salads and sauces, tasty desserts - and of course, BRUNCH.
 The variety of their brunch items will please any taste bud, from egg rolls (pizza dough rolled with scrambled eggs) and breakfast pizzas to huevos rancheros and build your own waffle.
 Pro tip: sit outside on their shaded patio to people-watch everyone going by.
 Oh yeah, and order the monkey bread!

 Sunday Afternoon: Pick Your Activity